andrewd440/Atlas-ECS/README.md

 ###Implementation Information
 - Systems only hold `Atlas::Entity::ID`s to refer to entities
-- Each time a component is added to or removed from `Atlas::Entity`, all systems recieve a notification that checks if the entity should be processed by the system
+- Each time a component is added to, or removed from, an `Atlas::Entity`, all systems recieve a notification that checks if the entity should be processed by the system

 ## Grouping Entities